The New Apple TV 4K Will Take Your Streaming To The Next Level

 The Apple TV App will also include live sports and news streaming later this year, though it isn't clear if this content will be free or if you'll need to log in with your subscriber credentials to view it.

 You can control Apple TV with the Siri Remote — the main change to the remote is a light up ring around the Menu button, which makes it easier to locate during pitch-black viewing sessions — or, with your phone.
-Since iOS 11 lets you control what's in your Control Center, you can easily add pair your TV with your phone there.
-Go to your Settings > Control Center > Customize Controls and tap the green plus to the left of "Apple TV Remote."
-Now, when you swipe up to your Control Center you'll see the Apple TV icon.
+Since iOS 11 lets you control what's in your Control Centre, you can easily add pair your TV with your phone there.
+Go to your Settings > Control Centre > Customise Controls and tap the green plus to the left of "Apple TV Remote."
+Now, when you swipe up to your Control Centre you'll see the Apple TV icon.
 Tap that to access the remote.

 Advertisement